Oesophageal Motility Disorders

 The initial management of DOS is through agents which act to relax the oesophageal smooth muscle, typically calcium channel blockers (CCBs) as first line.
 These limit the strongest contractions, and so provide a symptomatic improvement, however their long-term efficacy is less beneficial.

-Pneumatic dilatation and Heller myotomy are surgical options that can be trialled for severe refractory nature, however come with their own risks and high rates of disease recurrence
+Pneumatic dilatation or Heller myotomy are surgical options that can be trialled for severe refractory nature, however come with risks and have high rates of recurrence

 Other Causes of Oesophageal Dysmotility